Schedule Your Diagnostic Consultation

-As size goes up, and power consumption and heat generation too, it might be optimistic to think that in absolute terms data centers had a lower impact on the planet than before.
+As size goes up and power consumption and heat generation go too, it might be optimistic to think that, in absolute terms, data centers had a lower impact on the planet than before.
 In relative terms, however, technologies are making it possible to become greener in several ways.

 Greener Power Generation

-As data centers worldwide are already using over 30 billion watts of electricity (enough to power 30 million toasters!), the greener the supply, the better.
+As data centers worldwide already use over 30 billion watts of electricity (enough to power 30 million toasters!), the better the supply, the greener the supply.

 Smaller Power Appetites at Mission Critical Facilities